Vehicle registration plates of Ontario

 The Canadian province of Ontario first required its residents to register their motor vehicles in 1903.
 Registrants provided their own licence plates for display until 1911, when the province began to issue plates.
-Plates are currently issued by the Ministry of Transportation of Ontario (MTO).
+Plates are currently issued by the Ministry of Transportation (MTO).
 The location of plates is specified by the Highway Traffic Act and Regulation 628 under the Act.

 The Crown

 The symbol of a crown representing the Crown of Canada has appeared on almost all Ontario licence plates since 1937, when it was first used to commemorate the coronation of King George VI and Queen Elizabeth.
-Exceptions include the 1951 plates, and farm series plates issued in the 1980s and 1990s.
+Exceptions to this included a series of licence plates issued from 1951 to 1952, due to metal shortages from the Korean War; and a series of farm plates issued in the 1980s and 1990s.

 Toronto politician and Orange Order leader Leslie Saunders led protests against a proposal to remove the crown in 1948, a decision the government overturned.

 Passenger baseplates

 1911 to 1972

 In 1956, Canada, the United States, and Mexico came to an agreement with the American Association of Motor Vehicle Administrators, the Automobile Manufacturers Association and the National Safety Council that standardized the size for licence plates for vehicles (except those for motorcycles) at 6 in in height by 12 in in width, with standardized mounting holes.
 The 1954 (dated 1955) issue was the first Ontario licence plate that complied with these standards.